50/50 Sourdough Loaf Recipe

 Ingredients:

-• 500g flour (250g fresh-milled hard red wheat berries, 250g all-purpose or bread flour)
+• 1000g flour (500g fresh-milled hard red wheat berries, 500g all-purpose or bread flour.
+The more fresh-milled flour you use the heartier your bread will be).

-• 100g starter
+• 200g active starter

-• 10g salt
+• 20g salt

 Did you know that chlorinated water can harm yeast and inhibit fermentation?
 Try to use filtered water if possible!

-Feed the starter.
+Feed the Starter

 1. Use a kitchen scale for this if you can!
 If you feed your starter at a 1:1:1 ratio (one part starter, one part flour, one part water) then your starter should be nice and bubbly in 4-6 hours.
 A spurtle is helpful for stirring!
+If you want to feed your starter and let it sit overnight, then try a 1:10:10 ratio and it will take 11-12 hours to activate!

 Autolyse